 Getting Clicks on Your Ad

 In Seattle, your ad must include your screening criteria.
 For everyone else, you only have to supply it to the tenant prior to taking an application and only if you charge a fee.
 However, after that, the rules of marketing still apply!
 The headline should be eye-catching.
-Rather than, "House, good shape, for rent." you might try, "Attractive Single Family Home in Tukwila with Nice Yard Perfect for Kids" or "Clean Apartment in Quiet Neighborhood."
+Rather than, "House, good shape, for rent." you might try, "Attractive Single Family Home in Tukwila with Attractive Yard" or "Clean Apartment in Quiet Neighborhood."
 If your unit has anything special that might attract someone to it, like an amenity or historical status, use that to get clicks on your ad.

 Now that you have a great title, let's get into nuts and bolts.